Skip to main content

 Fleet company: You call the dispatch number.
 The dispatcher contacts the driver.
 The driver may be mid-trip with another client.
 Resolution depends on how many people are in the chain and whether the dispatcher has authority to rebook, refund, or send a replacement.

-Owner-operated: You call me.
-I am the resolution.
-If your flight is re-routed from Terminal C to Terminal E, I adjust before you land.
-If your meeting runs 40 minutes long, I text you and extend the wait.
-If there is a problem with the vehicle, I fix it or tell you directly — no intermediary passing messages.
+Owner-operated: You call the owner directly, and he is the resolution.
+If your flight is re-routed from Terminal C to Terminal E, the pickup adjusts before you land.
+If your meeting runs 40 minutes long, one text extends the wait.
+If there is a problem with the vehicle, it is fixed or explained to you directly — no intermediary passing messages.

 One point of contact.
 Full accountability.
 No chain of communication to navigate when you are standing at Logan curbside in the rain.